paulbricman/paulbricman.github.io/docs/tools/memnav.md

 However, when you happen to expand the storage capacity of your device, say by upgrading your local storage or by purchasing cloud storage, more often than not you stop being cautious about your memory usage.
 A constrained memory system might force you to focus on the right things, in a way a set of storage buckets replicated across multiple server farms might not.

 Another thing to consider is the changing relation between memory acquisition and retrieval.
 The way we learn things strongly influences the way we remember them.
 For instance, knitting together a tight network of associations has been shown to foster subsequent retrieval.
 However, if memories are stored in a machine-readable format, then they may be subjected to a wide range of programmatic transformations.
 Attach definitions to terms.
-Break blocks of text into atomic interconnected items.
+Break text blocks into atomic interconnected items.
 Form new links in the semantic network.
 Those possibilities might pave the way for new educational practices.

 ### The Mind's API